sophiezhng/sophiezhng/README.md

 ### Hi there, I'm Sophie 👋

 Welcome to my GitHub profile!
-I'm a 16-year-old high school student from Canada 🇨🇦 who's passionate about computer science, community service, and bettering the world through technology.
+I'm a 16-year-old Canadian 🇨🇦 high school student who's passionate about computer science, community service, and bettering the world through technology.

 - 🔭 I’m currently working on a desktop app
 - 🌱 I’m currently learning: JavaFX